 I've found that the more decisions a user is faced with, the less action he/she is likely to take.

 Simplify your product offering

-If you really want to streamline your site and get users to take action then clearing up and simplifying your site may be the most effective thing you could do.
+If you really want to streamline your site and get users to take action, clearing up and simplifying your site may be the most effective thing you can do.